NavidRohim/JMWS/notes.md

 - ~~Add server-wide object sharing (Admins can set up waypoints that are added to all clients)~~
 - ~~Add specific player request accepting, since player can receive multiple requests.~~
 - Test on LAN
-- Add command hooks to both Forges
+- ~~Add command hooks to both Forges~~
+- Make transitioning from old objs to new objs
 # bugs
 - ~~/decline_share doesn't give text feedback~~ Resolved
 - ~~Deleting a shared waypoint doesn't delete the shared user index file~~ Issue no longer valid.
 Resolved